 Shelter Box Project

-Human beings on planet Earth who because of natural or manmade disasters find themselves with nothing.
-Shelter Box delivers the essentials that provide shelter, warmth and dignity.
-In addition to the basic shelter tent for a family of up to 10 people, the Shelter Box includes a stove, cooking and eating utensils, tools, a water purification system, bedding, protective materials such as state of the art mosquito netting and a pack of children’s books, pencils and crayons.
+A Shelter Box provides a tent for a family of up to 10 people, a stove, cooking and eating utensils, tools, a water purification system, bedding, protective materials such as state of the art mosquito netting and a pack of children’s books, pencils and crayons.